Cuji12/jw-8.com/README.md

 ### TailwindCSS
 If you need to extend the Tailwind library with colours / new breakpoints, you can do so in the `tailwind.config.js` file.
 For further information refer to the TailwindCSS documentation: https://tailwindcss.com/docs/configuration.

+### Site Content
+When it comes to adding site content via the admin dashboard, I would recommend not using tables as it's not possible to make them mobile responsive.
+Feel free to add as much, or as little content, otherwise because it'll scale properly.